Joeccp/SBA/docs/login.md

 |  admin   |  pass,   | Administrator |
 |   user   |  bhjs.   |     User      |

-(Punctuations are part of the password)
+(For the avoidance of doubt, punctuations are part of the password)

 Leading and trailing whitespaces are automatically ignored in the program.